Writing Stored Procedures in Python¶

 Be sure to set up your development environment to use the Snowpark library.
-See Setting Up Your Development Environment for Snowpark for more information.
+Refer to Setting Up Your Development Environment for Snowpark.

-You can keep handler source code in-line with the SQL that creates the procedure or keep handler compiled result in a separate location and reference it from the SQL.
-For more information, see Keeping Handler Code In-line or on a Stage.
+Include the code in-line with the SQL statement that creates the procedure.
+Refer to Keeping Handler Code In-line or on a Stage.

 Snowpark Stored Procedures have the following limitations: